 RULE 59.
-Transmittal of bills to House. - No bill shall be sent from the Senate on the day of its passage except on the last day of the session, unless otherwise ordered by a vote of two-thirds of the membership of the Senate present and voting.
+Transmittal of bills to House. - No bill shall be sent from the Senate on the day of its passage except on the last day of the session, unless otherwise ordered by a majority vote of the membership of the Senate present and voting.